 What parents need to know

 Parents need to know that Timmy Failure: Mistakes Were Made is a graphic novel about a clueless 11-year-old boy who fancies himself a great detective.
 It's a funny, off-the-wall yet poignant look at the life of an unusual kid who's way longer on imagination than on ability to focus.
-The first children's book from Stephan Pastis, creator of the popular Pearls Before Swine comic strip and the bestselling Pearls compilation, Larry in Wonderland, it contains several instances of cartoon violence (Timmy being pelted by balls and Frisbees, a non-injury car crash), several mentions of name-brand sweets (candies, Coke), and Timmy lies to his mom on occasion.
+The first children's book from Stephan Pastis, creator of the popular Pearls Before Swine comic strip and the bestselling Pearls compilation, Larry in Wonderland, it contains several instances of cartoon violence (Timmy being pelted by balls and Frisbees, a non-injury car crash), and Timmy lies to his mom on occasion.

 What's the story?